 8 specimens were prepared with bulk filled composite resin.
+Sample size is from pilot investigation.
+Sample dimensions was 8mm diameter and 2 mm thickness.
 The composite resin (ivoclar vivadent) was manipulated into putty moulds and they were pressed with a glass slab to smoother the surface.
 Finally the samples were mounted on die stone (Figure 1).
 They were then cured for 20 seconds using an LED light curing unit.
 The cured specimens were removed and polished.
 The surface roughness of these specimens was calculated before immersion in mouthwash.
 The specimens were divided into two groups, group 1 and group 2.
 Two mouthwashes were selected namely chlorhexidine gluconate and betadine 2%.
 Group 1 was subjected to immersion in chlorhexidine gluconate and group 2 was subjected to immersion in betadine.
 During a period of 5 days, each sample was immersed in 20 mL of mouthrinse for one minute under manual agitation, once a day (24 hour interval between exposures).
+Samples were placed in artificial saliva between immersions.
 After 5 days of immersion, they were subjected to brushing by means of a brushing simulator (Toothbrush simulator ZM3.8).
 The machine allows 8 specimens to be brushed simultaneously (Figure 2).
-The brushing was performed, with a dentifrice slurry (Colgate and distilled water ratio).
+In this study, a 200-g force was applied, using toothbrush simulator.
+Brushing was made mounted sample on top surface.
+X axes, Y axes, circular and zigzag movements were followed.
+The brushing was performed, with a dentifrice slurry (Colgate and distilled water).
 Each specimen was subjected to toothbrushing with a soft toothbrush.
 The specimens underwent 1000 cycles of brushing after which the surface roughness analysis was performed.
-Toothbrush simulator ZM 3.8 and a stylus profilometer (Mitutoyo SJ-310) was used.
+Stylus profilometer (Mitutoyo SJ-310) was used to measure surface roughness.
+Ra, Rq and Rz values were measured.